anumcait/100daysDevopsJourney/Day-93/Using Ansible Conditionals.md

-# Day 93: Using Ansible Conditionals - KodeKloud 100 Days DevOps Challenge
+# Day 93: Using Ansible Conditionals
 This guide documents how to use **Ansible conditionals** to copy files to specific servers with different ownership and permissions.

 ---